tohagan/firebase-env/README.md

 Save the token to file `./keys/token`

-#### 6. Use `firebase-env.sh` to switch Firebase project.
+#### 6. Now use `firebase-env.sh` to switch Firebase projects.

-This script runs `firebase use <alias>` and then exports environment variables for this project so must be run with a ". " prefix.
+This script runs `firebase use <alias>` and then sets and exports environment variables so must be run with a ". " prefix.

     $ . ./firebase-env.sh [test|dev|stage|prod]

-This will set the following environment variables that match those pre-configured on Firebase/GCP servers.
+This will set the following variables that match those pre-configured on Firebase/GCP servers.

 ```
 $GCLOUD_PROJECT